 • There are more than 650 species of Texas native plants displayed at the Center

-• Offers a wealth of kids and adult learning opportunities, from weekly Sprouts programming to Go Native U – an adult education program that focuses on native plants, gardening and art.
+• Offers a wealth of kids and adult learning opportunities, from weekly Sprouts programming to adult programming and classes.

 • Center features one of Austin’s premier gift store and the Wildflower Cafe.